-Why Lean Works
+Why Lean Works for

 Being lean adds value for organizations by empowering their people to make improvements.
-By using lean practices and tools, you can get the right people to come out of their silos and bring them together to collaborate and solve a business issue.
+By using lean project management practices and tools, you can get the right people to come out of their silos and bring them together to collaborate and solve a business issue.

 Once those people start walking through their processes, they begin uncovering simple improvements that can positively impact the employee and customer experience, the product or solution, and profitability (or the value created for the organization).